Brujas F.C.

 Brujas F.C. was a Costa Rican football club, based in Desamparados, Costa Rica.

 The name Brujas translates to Witches.
 The team's home town used to be Escazú, known around the country as "La ciudad de las Brujas" or "The Witches' Town", but the franchise later transferred to Desamparados.
 The team was dissolved in July 2011.

 History

 A.D.
 Guanacasteca

 The club was founded in 2004 as Brujas de Escazú when they took over the Asociación Deportiva Guanacasteca (A.D.
 Guanacasteca or ADG) licence to play in the Primera División de Costa Rica.
 Guanacasteca, known as Los Pamperos, were founded on 3 March 1973 as Nicoya F.C. but were renamed when they made their debut in the second division in 1974; they were once more renamed Sociedad Deportiva Guanacasteca in 2001.
-Guanacasteca were crowned Second Division champions 4 times, in 1975, 1985, 1995 and 2002.In 2005, ADG was reestablished after buying Ciudad Colón second division franchise.
+Guanacasteca were crowned Second Division champions 4 times, in 1975, 1985, 1995 and 2002.In 2005, ADG was reestablished after buying Ciudad Colón's second division franchise.